chiffa/BioFlow/dev_log.rst

     => Change log management so that the info gets logged into a file without rising to the surface and couple all the log.info with a "print"

- - TODO: [FEATURE] [DECIDE IF IMPLEMENT] add flow calculation for real samples saving to mongodb, + buffering (if unchanged InteractomeInstance and other secondary formatting, just retrieve the flow from the database)
+ - NOPE: [FEATURE] add flow calculation for real samples saving to mongodb, + buffering (if unchanged InteractomeInstance and other secondary formatting, just retrieve the flow from the database: we added support for matrix reweighting)

  - DONE: [REFACTOR] refactor the entire edge typing upon insertion, retrieval upon construction of laplacian/adjacency matrix and setting of Laplacian weights